zhouhufeng/FAVORannotator/Docs/Tutorial/Demos/UKBB200KWESpreprocessVCF.md

 Note: multi-allelic sites cause issues for the following analysis, we usually break them into multiple rows in the preprocessing steps.

-Finish 64 VCF processing in 12 core parallel,
+Finish 65 VCF processing in 12 core parallel, 33 mins

-Finish 64 VCF processing in 32 core parallel,
+Finish 65 VCF processing in 32 core parallel, 12 mins

 #### Step 3: Concat the smaller VCFs (sliced by variants) within each study into one VCF file.
 [Benchmark in UKBB 200k WES 24 mins]
 ##### Script: